Henry D. Cooke (admiral): Early career

 Henry D. Cooke Jr. was born on September 21, 1879, in Washington, D.C. as the son of banker Henry David Sr. and his wife Anna Howell.
 Cooke attended the public schools in Washington, D.C. and New York City and received an appointment to the United States Naval Academy at Annapolis, Maryland, in September 1899.
-While at the Academy, he was nicknamed "Cookie" by his fellow classmates and was elected President of the Class.
+While at the academy, he was nicknamed "Cookie" by his classmates and was elected President of the Class.
 Cooke also reached the rank of Cadet Junior Lieutenant.

-Among his classmates were several future admirals including future Chief of Naval Operations Harold R. Stark; Chief of Office of Naval Material, Admiral Samuel M. Robinson; Vice admirals Walter S. Anderson, Charles A. Blakely; and Rear admirals Milton S. Davis, Ralston S. Holmes, Lamar R. Leahy, Martin K. Metcalf, Frank H. Sadler and Alexander H. Van Keuren.

 Cooke graduated as Passed midshipman with Bachelor of Science degree in June 1903 and was assigned to the battleship Wisconsin operating with the Asiatic Fleet mostly in South China Sea during the ongoing Philippine–American War.
 He was subsequently transferred to the USS Pampanga, schooner-rigged iron gunboat, which was originally a ship of the Spanish Navy, captured by U.S. Army in June 1898.
 Cooke participated aboard USS Pampanga in patrol duty around Island of Jolo and was wounded by Moro Rebels in 1904 for which he was later decorated with Purple Heart.

 Following his recovery, he was transferred to the staff of Army Major general Leonard Wood, governor of Moro Province and also recommended for advancement of ten numbers in grade by the Commander-in-Chief, Asiatic Fleet, Rear admiral Yates Stirling.
 Cooke was commissioned an Ensign on February 3, 1905 after completing two years at sea then required by law.

 He subsequently returned to the United States and entered the instruction in Ordnance at Washington Navy Yard, which he completed several months later.
 Cooke was assigned to the recently commissioned battleship Virginia in October 1907 and participated in the cruise around the World with Great White Fleet.
 He visited Port of Spain; Rio de Janeiro, Brazil; Punta Arenas and Valparaíso, Chile; Hawaii; Melbourne and Sydney, Australia; Auckland, New Zealand; Manila, Philippines; Yokohama, Japan; Singapore; Colombo, Ceylon; Suez Canal; Port Said, Egypt; and Gibraltar.
 While aboard Virginia, he was promoted to Lieutenant on February 3, 1908.

 In October 1909, Cooke was ordered back to the United States Naval Academy at Annapolis, Maryland and assumed duty as an instructor in the Department of Physics and Chemistry and Electrical Engineering.
 He remained in that capacity until June 1912, when he was transferred to the battleship Georgia operating with the Atlantic Fleet.
 Cooke served as ships's Engineer officer under Captain Robert Coontz, future Chief of Naval Operations and took part in patrol duty in the Mexican waters during the Mexican Revolution.